prakashlab/template-weakly-reciprocal/README.md

 ### Customizing the `README.md` file

 The file you're reading is the repository's `README.md` file.
-It is shown by default whenever anyone opens the base URL for your repository (which will be of the format https://github.com/prakashlab/template-strongly-reciprocal).
+It is shown by default whenever anyone opens the base URL for your repository (which will be of the format https://github.com/prakashlab/template-weakly-reciprocal).

-The first line of the repository's `README.md` file (which is `# template-strongly-reciprocal`) needs to be updated to match the name of your repository.
-The second line of this file (which is `Github repository template for sharing your work under a strongly-reciprocal license`) needs to be updated to be a short one-line description of your project.
+The first line of the repository's `README.md` file (which is `# template-weakly-reciprocal`) needs to be updated to match the name of your repository.
+The second line of this file (which is `Github repository template for sharing your work under a weakly-reciprocal license`) needs to be updated to be a short one-line description of your project.

 The *Introduction* section in the repository's `README.md` file should be updated to provide a slightly longer (but still brief) description of this project.
 If your project involves hardware, you may want to include photos and/or videos of the hardware you're sharing. https://github.blog/2021-05-13-video-uploads-available-github/ provides more information about how to embed videos in Markdown files such as this `README.md` file; note that Github does not let you embed iframes into your `README.md` file.